Read IEA’s proposal to government in order to avoid going to IMF

-In order to avoid going to the International Monetary Fund (IMF) for support, the Institute of Economic Affairs (IEA) has given the government to-do-list.
+In order to avoid going to the International Monterey Fund (IMF) for support, the Institute of Economic Affairs (IEA) has given the government to-do-list.

 The IEA wants to the Bank of Ghana (BoG) and the Ministry of Finance to strengthen laws on foreign exchange currencies in Ghana.